Overdue Connect NY Books

 If you are in possession of a book that has been recalled, you will receive a Recall Notice in your Adelphi University email account.
 At that point, the book must be returned by the new due date.
 Charges for overdue recalled books are $1 per day for each day past the new due date.

-Faculty can use request material by completing an interlibrary loan request form.
+Faculty can use request material by completing a Smart Delivery (ILL) request form.

 Articles, book chapters, streaming multimedia, and syllabi can be put on reserve and electronic reserve (E-Reserve) for students.